calling all dog owners

 Oppositional Reflex

 The oppositional reflex, also known as the counterbalance reflex, is an instinctive response where a dog pulls against pressure applied to its body.
 This reflex is often triggered when a dog feels a pull or tension on its leash.
 Rather than yielding to the pressure, the dog instinctively pulls against it.
 This natural reflex can make leash training challenging unless carefully managed through training techniques that teach the dog to respond differently.
+In most cases, leash pullers are often just overexcited dogs with a lack of training and understanding of leash/collar methods and boundaries.

 Distracted

+We spend the most quality time building relationships with our dogs at home through play, training and feeding.
+However this tends to change when we are outside and your dog gets very little interaction from us so they look elsewhere for entertainment.
+This ultimately forms a bad habit of ignoring their owner.
 Dogs are naturally curious and highly sensory-driven.
 When out on walks, they encounter numerous distractions such as other animals, people, moving vehicles, and interesting scents.
 These distractions can cause a dog to pull on the leash as they try to explore or chase after these stimuli.
 Training a dog to focus on their handler amidst distractions is crucial for managing pulling behaviour.

 Lack of Leadership

 Dogs are pack animals and often look to their handler for cues and leadership.
 When a clear leadership role is not established, a dog might feel the need to take charge, especially in outdoor settings.
 This can lead to pulling as the dog decides the direction and pace of the walk.
 Establishing yourself as a calm and assertive leader through consistent training and rules helps create a structured environment where the dog feels secure and less compelled to lead.
+Dogs need to be shown how to remain calm and practise impulse control methods so they can develop trust in their handler.

 Overexcitement